 - Third, go through each item to see if it fits into the keep, donate/sell, fix or throw away category.

 - Fourth, put everything back in an organized way (more on this below).

 How to Organize Bathroom + Linen Closet

-When we walk through your bathroom and linen closet there will be some areas that you may have an abundance of stuff others where you have minimal stuff.
+When we walk through your bathroom and linen closet, there will be some areas where you may have an abundance of stuff and others where you have minimal items.